-- GA-73UM-S2H motherboard
+- ✓ GA-73PVM-S2H motherboard

 - Motherboard driver disk

 - ✓ Motherboard driver disk (for Windows Vista)

 - ✓ User's Manual

-- ✓ Intel® LGA775 CPU Installation Guide
+- Quick Installation Guide

-- ☑ One IDE cable and one floppy disk drive cable
+- ✓ One IDE cable

 - √ I/O Shield

 - The box contents above are for reference only and the actual items shall depend on product package you obtain.
-The box contents are subject to change without notice. - · The motherboard image is for reference only.
+The box contents are subject to change without notice. - The motherboard image is for reference only.